• USD

 Wildlife

-Rodents attract various raptors, such as rock kestrels, black-shouldered kites, black harriers, and many more.
+Rodents attract various raptors, such as rock kestrel, black-shouldered kite, black harrier, and many more.
 Desert birds, like the cinnamon-breasted warbler, attract birders from far and wide.
-Reptiles are plentiful, and the protection of angulate tortoises and speckled padloper is a top priority.
+Reptiles are plentiful, and the protection of angulate tortoise and speckled padloper is a top priority.

 Vegetation & Terrain